MasonGuinn/notion_steam/README.md

 Check the terminal response to see which port to use when viewing the app locally in your browser of choice (`localhost:<port>`).

-### FUTURE UPDATES:
-You will be able to simply select the game you want to add to your Notion database and the name, description, date, price, and more will be automatically filled in.
-This is the "Steam" part of the integration.